← All case studies

 AI Build PartnerShip It KitMarketing OS

 If the problem is stuck projects, the next product is the kill criteria.
 Ship It or Kill It in 90 Days — three 4-week sprints with explicit Ship-or-Kill checkpoints.
 The mechanism the creator economy doesn't sell.
-Most courses tell you 'you can do it.'
-This one tells you 'you can stop doing it, with dignity.' $19 because that's where Gumroad single-issue playbooks live.
+Most courses say 'you can do it.'
+This one said 'you can stop doing it, with dignity.' $19 because that's where Gumroad single-issue playbooks live.

 By early 2026, AI was the obvious leverage.
-The same frameworks that lived in the $19 PDF could live as a conversational Claude skill — one that walks five entry paths (no idea / 3 ideas / abandoned project / audience-first / drawer V1) and ships Build Audit, Scope Guillotine, 10-Day Sprint, 4 Stuck Patterns, 15-Minute Launch Plan as conversational templates.
+The same frameworks that lived in the $19 PDF could live as a conversational Claude skill — one that walks five entry paths and ships Build Audit, Scope Guillotine, 10-Day Sprint, 4 Stuck Patterns as conversational templates.
 Free.
 Forever.
 The top-of-funnel piece that proves the methodology before anyone pays a dollar.

 Most AI prompt buyers don't realize they're missing the unsexy infrastructure piece — the 10-layer system prompt that gives the AI persistent context.
 That's the thing that turns 'ChatGPT helped me brainstorm' into 'I have a build partner.'

-Meanwhile — four sites, four audiences, four jobs
+Meanwhile — four sites, four audiences, nights and weekends

 The products didn't ship on a single domain.
 By spring 2026 there were four live sites, each doing a different job for a different audience.
 Built in parallel, mostly nights and weekends, because no single funnel could serve a high-ticket 1:1 service AND a $9 PDF AND a developer-flavored web app at the same time.